synchronoustechnologies/TypeParams.jl/README.md

 ## Usage

-This package eliminates the fuss of generic type parameters by introducing a macro `@typeparams` which allows us to insert such type parameters using a simple syntax:
+This package eliminates the fuss of generic type parameters by introducing a macro `@typeparams` which allows you to insert such type parameters using a simple syntax:
 ```julia
 @typedef struct Foo
     a::{}